smartbugs/smartbugs-wild/README.md

 # SmartBugs Wild Dataset

-This repository contain the 47,518 smart-contact extracted from the Ethereum network.
+This repository contains 47,518 smart contracts extracted from the Ethereum network.

-SmartBugs is available at: https://github.com/smartbugs/smartbugs
+[SmartBugs](https://github.com/smartbugs/smartbugs) was used to analyze this dataset.
+The results are available at: [https://github.com/smartbugs/smartbugs-results](https://github.com/smartbugs/smartbugs-results)

-The results of the analysis of those contract is available at: https://github.com/smartbugs/smartbugs-results
+For more details on the analysis, please see [the ICSE 2020 paper](https://arxiv.org/abs/1910.10601).

 ## Structure of the repository